 For cyclocross, the exact opposite is true.
 The pressures used in cyclocross tires, especially tubulars, in the worst wet and muddy conditions can be shockingly low for new riders.
 I remember reading some comments from Mark Legg, who is Katie Compton’s husband and mechanic and he says she can feel that type of very subtle change to tire pressure in the way her bike corners and handles, and sometimes requested tire pressure changes in ½ PSI increments.

 Maybe you aren’t KFC and haven’t spent decades mastering your craft, and you can’t feel a ½ PSI difference (me neither).
-But even beginners riding off-road for the first time can easily feel the difference 2 PSI makes.
+But even beginners riding off-road for the first time can easily feel the difference 2-3 PSI makes.

 The right cyclocross tire pressure can offer better handling, more comfort, and additional cornering grip; while also preventing damage to your rims and unnecessary flat tires.
 Unlocking the tire pressure mystery is a “free” way to get higher performance and more speed, ultimately yielding lower lap times.
 So how do you set and measure tire pressure, and then how do you find the right pressure for your weight and riding style?

 First thing you need to know is that the basic gauge built into your floor pump isn’t going to cut it for setting tire pressure for cyclocross.
 If you’ve got a Park Tool, Topeak, etc. floor pump it’s probably got a gauge that goes up to something like 150 PSI.
 The pump itself works fine for adding air, but the gauge simply isn’t precise enough.